Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Risk-averse contextual optimization and examples

-Since the $t$ in problem (\ref{eqn:cvar-ex-ante}) is a decision variable taking value in $\mathbb{R}$, whereas $t(x)$ in problem (\ref{eqn:cvar-each-contexts}) is a mapping from $\mathcal{X}$ to $\mathbb{R}$, there always exist some subset of $\mathcal{X}$ with non-zero measure such that the optimal solution $(g^*,t^*)$ to problem (\ref{eqn:cvar-ex-ante}) is not an optimal solution of problem (\ref{eqn:cvar-each-contexts}) provided that $t^*(x)$ is not constant for almost every $x\in \mathcal{X}$. \end{example}
+Since $t$ in problem (\ref{eqn:cvar-ex-ante}) is independent of the realization of covariate $X$, whereas $t$ in conditional risk minimization problem (\ref{eqn:cvar-each-contexts}) depends on the realization of $X$, there always exists some subset of $\mathcal{X}$ with non-zero measure such that the optimal solution $(g^*,t^*)$ to problem (\ref{eqn:cvar-ex-ante}) is not an optimal solution of problem (\ref{eqn:cvar-each-contexts}) provided that $t^*$ in (\ref{eqn:cvar-each-contexts}) is not constant for almost every $x\in \mathcal{X}$. { This example illustrates that if $\rho_P^{\text{EA}}$ is not contextually consistent for the inner risk measure $\rho_{P_{Y|X}}^{(2)}$, then Theorem~\ref{thm: optimality-of-ent}(ii) does not apply here and a policy obtained from problem \eqref{eqn:ex_ante} may fail to be conditionally optimal. } \end{example}